pohernqii/alien-vs-zombie/PART1.md

 ## Problems Encountered & Solutions
-Describe the problems encountered and provide the solutions / plan for the solutions.

 1. Alien does not move after the user enters the command.
 Solution: pass the function to set the alien using vector.